sustained/dev.to-article-sources/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app.md

 ### To sample or to synthesize...

-Synthesizers are cool and all (oh who am I kidding - they're freaking awesome) and my chord progression sounds perfectly swell when pumped into a synthesizer:
+Synthesizers are cool and all (oh who am I kidding - they're freaking awesome) and my chord progression sounded perfectly swell when pumped into a synthesizer (see above).

-{% codesandbox swen0 %}

-But I quickly decided I wanted to use real piano samples (mostly because I am a pianist myself - the sound is just comfortable to my ear), so I [found some free samples](http://vis.versilstudios.net/vsco-community.html) and hooked them up:
+But I quickly decided I wanted to use real piano samples (mostly because I am a pianist myself - the sound is just comfortable to my ears), so I [found some free samples](http://vis.versilstudios.net/vsco-community.html) and hooked them up:

 {% codesandbox see7r %}